Index

 To access* the PhD programme regulated by R.D.
 99/2011, as a general rule, the following will be required:

-- To hold an official Spanish university degree, Undergraduate or equivalent, and a Master’s degree, or equivalent, provided that at least 300 ECTS credits have been obtained in both courses.
+• To hold an official Spanish degrees of Bachelor's Degree, or equivalent, and Master's Degree, or equivalent, provided that at least 300 ECTS have been passed in the set of these two teachings.

 Access to a PhD programme is also open to those in the following situations:

-- Those with a degree obtained in accordance with foreign education systems, without the need for official approval, after verification by the university that it certifies a level of training equivalent to that of the official Spanish Master’s degree and that it entitles the holder to access PhD studies in the country issuing the degree.
-This admission does not imply official approval of the previous qualifications or accreditation thereof for other purposes.
-View Foreign degrees
+3. To be in possession of a degree obtained in accordance with foreign educational systems outside the EHEA, without the need for its homologation, after verification by the university that it accredits a level of training equivalent to that of the official Spanish university Master's degree and that it qualifies in the country of issue of the degree for access to doctoral studies.
+This admission will not imply, in any case, the homologation of the previous degree held by the interested party nor its recognition for purposes other than access to doctoral studies.

 *In application of art.
 3.5 of this year’s registration rules, students who are able to obtain the access requirement before the end of the registration period may apply for admission to a RD 99/2011 PhD programme.

-At the EIDUS Secretary’s Office we can issue a certification of pre-admission to a PhD programme, but we need the applicant to provide the following documentation:
+At the EIDUS Secretariat we can provide a pre-admission report to a doctoral program.
+The applicant must provide the following documentation:

 The Academic Committee of each PhD programme may establish additional requirements and criteria for the selection and admission of students to its programme, so the criteria may differ from one programme to another.
 For more information about the process, please refer to the programme coordinator.
 More: PhD Programme directory